-Movies/Documentaries: Hosting a movie night is an excellent way to bring in your congregational and community members for fellowship and discussion about pressing current environmental topics.
+Screening a film is an excellent way to bring in your congregational and community members for fellowship and discussion about pressing current environmental topics.
 Check out:

-Films and DVDs on the national Interfaith Power & Light website.
-From “The Hungry Tide” to “Dirt” to “Journey of the Universe”, this list of documentaries is sure to keep your congregation engaged for a while!
+Films we recommend can be found here.
+From “Happening” to “Before the Flood” to “Journey of the Universe”, this list of documentaries is sure to keep your congregation engaged for a while!

-Renewal: Produced by Marty Ostrow, and featuring Rev. Sally Bingham, this is one of the first documentaries to outline the faith community’s involvement in caring for and protection Creation.
-Contains eight inspiring stories of active engagement by various faith leaders.
+Renewal: Produced by Marty Ostrow, and featuring IPL founder The Rev. Sally Bingham, this is one of the first documentaries to outline the faith community’s involvement in caring for Creation.
+It contains eight inspiring stories of active engagement by diverse faith leaders.